THE PATHS OF PROPHECY

 According to Genesis 11 & 12, Azar (Terah) left Mesopotamia in order to take his family to Canaan.
 However, he died before he reached his destination and Abram continued the journey into Canaan where he settled in a village.
 At that time Ibrahim encountered the village elders and destroyed their gods.
 Archaeologists are now excavating the idols that the Canaanites worshipped.
 So, Allah (swt) again has placed a prophet in time and place which fits perfectly with the time line established in the Quran.
 This confirms that Ibrahim, as the Quran says, was not a Jew.
 Ibrahim lived long before the person, Judah, for whom the Jews were named.
 Ibrahim was from one of the ancient cities of Canaan.

 Hagar or Hajar means ‘one who emigrates’ in Arabic and ‘flight’ in Hebrew.
 However, the original meaning in Sayhadic or Old South Arabic was town/city.
 The name Hagar refers to a wealthy province in the ancient Eastern Arabian Peninsula, which included Bahrain.
 This province was known in Sayhadic as Hagar and in Greek as Gerrha.
 The city, Hagar, was personified in the Bible as Ibrahim’s wife and mother of his first son, Ismail.
 The Biblical authors described her descendants, who are named as both Ishmaelites (Judges 8:24) and Hagarites (I Chronicles 5), as hailing from the east of Gilead or East of the East bank of the Jordan River as well as from Ophir/Havilah or modern Yemen & Oman (Gen 10:29 & Gen 25:12-18).
 So, the Biblical authors describe the Ishmaelites as Arabs originating from Hagar which was located on the Eastern trade route while the Arabian tradition places them as originating from Mecca, a town on the Western trade route.
-Mecca, or Baka, was known to the Hebrews and is mentioned in Psalm 84:6 as a valley of blessings and wells.
+Mecca, or Baka, was known to the Hebrews and is mentioned throughout Biblical texts as Paran, but specifically in Psalm 84:6 as a valley of blessings and wells.
 A similar description can be found in the Quran 3:96 where Baka (Mecca) is described as a blessed place.
 Hagar is described as Sarah’s slave in Genesis 16:1.
 Hagar (Hajar in Arabic) as an historical person is not attested to before the 5th Century BCE.
 However, the names Ibrahim and Ismail are mentioned in the Eblaite tablets which date as early as 2300 BCE.

 Ismail’s mother’s name does not seem to have been Hagar or Hajar.
 The hadiths which link the hajj rituals to Ismail’s mother most likely have a basis in fact, but that does not mean that the hadiths are entirely accurate.
 Written traditions proceeded from oral traditions, which were greatly embellished to capture the attention and imagination of the listening audience.
 This cultural trait of enhancing a story was carried over into writing.
 It was also a custom to attribute one’s own ideas to a more famous person, which is called pseudepigrapha.
 The embellishment of a story and the attribution of the story to a more renowned person was a common practice, which one can trace in the variations in the hadith narratives as well as in the Bible stories.